Entities & Funding

 Private Entities

-There are many private-sector and university efforts.
+There are many private-sector organizations and and university efforts.
 A few are:

 AI Safety Fundamentals have published a longer list of local groups, and the aisafety.community site provides a much longer list of "communities working on AI existential safety".